vfreitas23/aws-etl-ttt-workshop/docs/05-GlueStudioNotebookLab/05-gstudio-notebook-lab.md

 These commands will:

-- Create the local directory structure for this lab in your Cloud9 Envirment
+- Create the local directory structure for this lab in your Cloud9 Environment
 - Place each file in its respective folder.
 - Re-upload all these files to your own S3 Bucket
 - Building the required S3 Bucket Path structure for this lab: